Home Book Buy Author Interact Contact

 Read more

-These chapters examine what happens when organized sound meets sacred space, what creation actually is, why composers describe songs as arriving rather than being built, and why the silence between notes is as load-bearing as the notes themselves.
+These chapters examine what happens when music meets sacred space, what creation actually is, why composers describe songs as arriving rather than being built, and why the silence between notes is as load-bearing as the notes themselves.
+It confronts who gets to participate, what happens when the voice is silenced, and what the high lonesome sound of Appalachia reveals about music's relationship to place and grief.

 III